hphuongdhsp/ml-blog/_posts/2022-08-03-segmentation-model-part3.md

 ```

 ### 4.2 Define `LightningDataModule` for the Nail Data
-We then use LightningDataModule to wrap our NailDataset into data module of Pytorch Lightning.
+We then use LightningDataModule to wrap our NailDataset into the data module of Pytorch Lightning.

 ```
 class NailSegmentation(LightningDataModule):